aandiron/aandiron.github.io/secret-pussy/what-I-remember-about-you.md

 ---I remember fucking you doggy-style on your couch.
 You were wearing a fuzzy sweater.
 We were interrupted when your friends rang the bell at your door.
 I think because that was the night we were going to watch the New Year's Eve fireworks down at the riverfront.

+---I remember you giving me head, and then licking my asshole, and asking me if anyone had ever done that for me before.
+(No one had.)

 ---I remember you falling asleep in the middle of having phone sex with me.
 I remember we had a lot of phone sex.
 And an expensive phone bill.
 But I don't remember what the phone sex was actually like.
 I don't remember actually cumming, though I know I did, many many times.

 ---I remember fucking you in the car at the drive in during Disney's Mulan.
 Well, I don't remember the fucking, (I wish I did).
 I just remember I never saw the movie.
 And I remember dropping the used condom on the ground outside the car, and feeling bad about it.
 But also transgressive-dirty-hot.